mossyegghead01/swas.py/README.md

 # swas.py
-this is just a joke
+this is just a joke module